The role of modelling in economic evaluations in health care - NEW book

-The book is mixture of fundamental principles and every day practice patterns, as a product of many years’ model building experience.
-It may serve as a good summary for those who got interested in modelling and need to find a reference point to start with.
+The book is mixture of fundamental principles and every day practice patterns, as a product of many years of model building experience.
+It may serve as a good summary for those with an interest in modelling who are looking for a reference point to start with.

 Blurb on the cover: